If you asked me what my favorite wildlife encounter was, I would have no doubt: swimming with belugas in the wild.

 But you know what?
 You won’t care if it’s cold.
 Swimming with belugas is such an incredible experience that you would do it even in freezing temperatures with icebergs floating next to you.
 It is the BEST.
 So get out there and do it!

 Let us know about your beluga whale experiences in the comments below!

-(***some of he links above are affiliate.
-If you buy anything through those we get a small percentage, and it helps us maintain this website, while it cost you nothing.)
+Disclaimer: some of the links above are affiliate.
+If you buy anything through those we get a small percentage at no cost to the reader.